apeir-n/voidscripts/README.md

 `rune`
 - nothing currently, really
-- but i was thinking of making a simpler way to call `runal` and a js file
+- but i was thinking of making a simpler way to call `runal` with a js file
 - [runal](https://empr.cl/runal/) is a really sick ascii graphics program for livecoding, btw

 `symenu`